CrystalTechSAS/jcrystal_documentation/getting_started/hello_clients/android.md

 ## Adding and using a client in your jCrystal project
 Now that your Android application is ready to use jCrystal, we are going to go back to your **jCrystal project** on Eclipse.

 Why?
-Because we need to tell your backend jCrystal project that it has a front-end project or **client** related. jCrystal supports multiple platforms and each project of a platform is what we call a **client**.
+Because we need to tell your backend jCrystal project that it has a frontend project or **client** related. jCrystal supports multiple platforms and each project of a platform is what we call a **client**.

 ### Adding a client in your jCrystal project
 Follow the next steps to add your Android application as a client to your jCrystal project: